This site is not optimized for Internet Explorer 8 (or older).

 There are six contributed videos in this series.
 Series videos will be published daily starting on October 14, and the video titles are listed below the introductory message from Dr. Litle.

-On Friday, October 22, at 9:00 am, Eastern, CTSNet will host Dr. Litle and some of her contributors for a live discussion to culminate this series.
+On Friday, October 22, at 9:00 am, Central US Time, CTSNet will host Dr. Litle and some of her contributors for a live discussion to culminate this series.

 Lung Cancer Screening - Health Care Disparities: Introduction